healthykitchen101/healthykitchen101.com/blenders/reviews/betty-crocker/betty-crocker-hand-blender-bc-1303ck.md

 The Betty Crocker features a height of 14.5 inches and a width of 2.9 inches, making it a compact and space-efficient appliance suitable for easy storage.
 It weighs a manageable 1.4 lbs, ensuring comfortable handling and use.
 The blender's shaft length is 7.5 inches, ideal for blending in deep pots.

-### Build Quality
+### 5.5 - Build Quality

+For even a low-cost kitchen appliance, consumers might not only expect but require a certain standard of durability and reliability that, based on some accounts, this blender does not consistently meet.
+Among the blenders we've tested, Betty Crocker is considered one of the poorest in terms of build quality.
+Its overall construction, both internally and externally, is deemed cheap.
+Moreover, its aesthetic appeal diminishes quickly; the color and finish lose their vibrancy and sheen after only a few uses.

 ### Speed and Controls

-Activation:
+Activation: Press-button

-Min Speed:
+Min Speed: N/A

-Max Speed:
+Max Speed: N/A

-Presets:
+Presets: No

-Noise Level:
+Noise Level: N/A

-Digital Display:
+Digital Display: No

-Pulse Mode:
+Pulse Mode: No

+The blender is designed with a dual-speed functionality, accessible via two buttons located on its front.
+When toggling between these speeds, we notice a significant and clear alteration in the rotational velocity of the blades.

 ### Blending Shaft